Last Updated: 7/25/2022

 The Hawaiian islands feature some of the most diverse ecosystems in the world, and the island of Hawaii is no exception.
 In fact, the island commonly known as the Big Island hosts 11 out of 13 of the world’s climate zones.
-If you’re looking to make the Big Island your home, you’re sure to find the perfect climate to suit your preferences.
+If you’re wondering if you should move to the Big Island in Hawaii, you’re sure to find the perfect climate to suit your preferences.

 The Big Island was originally formed by six volcanoes, including Kilauea, the most active volcano on earth, which most recently erupted in 2018.
 Although you will see lava fields down the slopes of the Big Island’s volcanoes, you’ll also find classic Hawaiian white sand beaches, lush rainforests, macadamia nut and coffee farms, ranch land and more.

 If you’ve been researching a move to the Orchid Isle, you may have come across the island’s oldest debate: Kona side or Hilo side?
 The dominant northeast tradewinds make Kona the sheltered, drier side of the island, while Hilo enjoys a wetter climate that creates a lush, tropical environment.

 The frequent rainfall on the Hilo side means plenty of waterfalls and rainforests to explore, as well as many farmer’s markets to enjoy.
 If it’s off-the-grid outdoor fun you’re looking for, you can find it on the Hilo side.